Florida Keys residents trickle back to warning of new crisis

 Deadly storm

 At least 34 storm-related deaths have been reported on the US mainland, according to local officials.
 They include 27 in Florida, four in South Carolina and three in Georgia.
-That number doesn't include the nursing home deaths, which police said are under investigation.

-In addition, the death of eight people at the Hollywood nursing home left without air conditioning after the storm prompted officials to call for action.
-Florida has the largest percentage of residents age 65 or older -- 19.1%, according to the Pew Research Center.
+That number doesn't include eight deaths reported Wednesday at a nursing home in Hollywood, Florida, after it lost a transformer that powers the air conditioning.
+Police have said the deaths are under investigation.

-Before the hurricane smashed into the US mainland over the weekend, it struck northern Caribbean islands, leaving at least 44 people dead, authorities said.
+Before the hurricane smashed into the US mainland Sunday, it struck northern Caribbean islands, leaving at least 44 people dead, authorities said.